Skip to content

 Share the version your reviewer asked for.
 We will show how Aurora maps Quebec Law 25 / Act respecting the protection of personal information in the private sector into your existing control library, keeps evidence current, and gives reviewers a clean handoff.

 15-minute walkthrough.
 No obligation.
-We'll show Aurora applied to your workflow and show the exact outputs.
+See Aurora applied to your workflow with the exact outputs reviewers receive.
 (No compliance guarantees.)